besiansoft/portfolio/README.md

 # Besian Krasniqi Portfolio

-- Using AWS and ReactJS
+- Using AWS and ReactJS and other technologies.